ErikKarlkvist/FootballTown/Report2.md

 - Did your experience correspond to or contradict with what literature claims?

+1. During this sprint, the group experienced a positive outcome from the groupwork.
+Even though with a large holiday gap between this sprint, the group members seem to have been active and had put sufficient time with their tasks.
+Overall, the majority of the introduced agile practices by the litrature were adopted.

     - Analysis of why.
 Mostly interesting if something unexpected happens, but even if everything runs according to plan, reflecting on the underlying mechanisms can be interesting.